gen740/SmoothCursor.nvim/README.md

     },

-    autostart = true,           -- Automatically start SmoothCursor flyin_effect = nil,         -- Choose "bottom" or "top" for flying effect speed = 25,                 -- Max speed is 100 to stick with your current position intervals = 35,             -- Update intervals in milliseconds
+    autostart = true,           -- Automatically start SmoothCursor always_redraw = true,       -- Redraw the screen on each update flyin_effect = nil,         -- Choose "bottom" or "top" for flying effect speed = 25,                 -- Max speed is 100 to stick with your current position intervals = 35,             -- Update intervals in milliseconds